Frequently Asked Questions

 - What if I cancel?

-Speed Dating is a social event where people meet a number of potential dating partners.
-During the evening you will rotate though several “dates” of about 5 minutes each.
-After each date you check off whether or not you are interested in romantically pursuing that person any further.
-Your choices are collected at the end of the night and if you and your date both were interested, your information will be exchanged via email within the next few days.
+Speed dating is a social event where people meet a number of potential dating partners.
+You’ll go on several “dates” of about 5 minutes each; after each round you (secretly) mark your date “YES” or “NO” on your dating sheet, depending on whether you’d like to see them again.
+Your choices are collected at the end of the night, and every pair who mutually said “YES” will get each other’s contact info by email within the next few days.

-When you arrive you will go to the check-in table and tell us your first name.
-We will give you a name tag with your “public name” (i.e.: Jen, Mike, Kitten, Dragon Breath. etc) and your ID number.
-After you check in there will be some social time and some announcements, because it takes a while for everyone to check in and for the date sheets to print.
-We will then hand out date sheets that tell you what table you will go to and whom you will be meeting there.
+When you arrive you will go to a check-in table.
+We will give you a name tag with your “public name” (e.g. Jen, Mike, Kitten, Dragon Breath) and your ID number.
+After check-in there will be some social time, followed by announcements.
+We will then hand out date sheets that tell you what table to go to and who you will be meeting there.
 Each round lasts 5-7 minutes.
-We will announce when each round ends.
-There will be a break part way through the evening so you can catch your breath.
-After all the dating rounds are complete you will need turn in your sheet so we can see whom you checked off as interesting, and then email your matches to you.
+There will be a break partway through so you can catch your breath; after all the dating is complete, you will turn in your sheet so we can see who clicked with whom, and then email your matches to you.

 Unfortunately, not yet.

-A group of folks (two or more people) can come looking to date other groups and individuals.
-Your group and personal preferences are taken into account when the computer sets up the dates.
-We do not allow groups to only date other groups, because we usually do not have enough clusters for you to only have dates with other clusters.
+A group of folks (two or three people) can come looking to date other groups and individuals.
+Both group and personal preferences are taken into account when the computer sets up the dates.
+We do not allow groups to rule out meeting solo daters, because we usually do not have enough groups for you to only have dates with other groups.

-It varies, but previous events have had ages ranging from late teens to late 70s.
+It varies, but our previous event had ages ranging from about 20 to 60.

-The number of dates ranges from 4 to 14; it will simply depend on who comes to PSD and how many people (or groups) you can be paired with.
-If it looks like you will have fewer than 3 dates we will let you know before the event and offer you a refund.
-Remember that the more flexible you are the more people you will match with.
+The number of dates ranges from 4 to 12; it will simply depend on who comes to PSD and how many people (or groups) you can be paired with.
+If it looks like you will have fewer than 4 dates, we will let you know before the event and offer you a refund.
+Remember that the more flexible you are, the more people you will match with.

 After each round you will mark “yes” on your date sheet if you liked your date and want to share your information with them.
 If you and your date both check yes, we will exchange your info via email.
 However, sometimes your special someone or someones just did not show up to PSD this time.
 You can always try again!
-We get tons of new people at each event.
+We aim to have lots of new people at each event.

 We understand that not everyone can make the crazy dash between tables after each round.
-As long as you let us know before the event starts we can make sure you change tables as few times as possible.
-We want you to have a good time at our events, so let us know if there is anything we can do to make your night better.
+Let us know when you register, and we can make sure you change tables as few times as possible.
+We want you to have a good time, so tell us if there is anything we can do to make your night better.

 The most important thing is helping us cast the net wide.
-Bring in friends that you have kept secret until now.
+Bring in friends whom you have kept secret until now.
 We love to meet new people and our daters do too!